Alabama Dog Breeder Licensing Requirements

 Annual Fee None (state level)

 Regulatory Agency: No single state agency oversees dog breeding.
-Local animal control offices handle enforcement.
+Alabama does not have an agency that regulates companion animal breeding, shelters, or rescues.
+Local animal control offices handle enforcement of municipal ordinances.

 Who Needs a License in Alabama?